Part Time Worker Accident Claims Guide

-By Fern Mitchell.
-Last Updated 9th April 2021.
+By Cat Way.
+Last Updated 21st June 2023.
 Welcome to our guide to part-time worker accident claims.
 On this page, you will find a complete guide to the legal process of making a compensation claim for an injury caused by a part-time worker accident.
 In the eyes of the law, a part-time worker has the same rights as a full-time worker.
-In reality, they are often treated as the red-headed stepchild of the workforce.
-The first to be fired, overlooked for promotion, and not cared for properly.
 If you have been working part-time, and you were injured in a workplace accident, then this guide to making a personal injury claim is for you.

 Select a Section: